threefoldtech/info_grid/src/threefold_token/transaction_fees.md

 ## Chain Fees

-The following are the fees for each chain.
+The following are the transaction fees for each chain.
+Every time a transaction is done on a given chain, there are fees for the operation on chain.

 - Stellar chain
     - 0.01 TFT